LingmoOS-Testing/lingmo-installer/autopilot/README.md

 ============

-This document describes how to setup and run automated autopilot tests of Lingmo-installer.
+This document describes how to setup and run automated autopilot tests of Lingmo_installer.
 These testcases work for Lingmo, Xlingmo and Llingmo. and should work for all other flavours of Lingmo.

 Source code: `lp:lingmo-installer`